mlamsey/stretch_ik/README.md

 source devel/setup.bash
 ```

-## Dependencies

-Depends on `ikpy` - TODO: install commands

 ## Making a URDF for `ikpy`

-The `urdf` folder contains a simplified URDF for `ikpy` to use.
+The `/urdf` folder already contains a simplified URDF for `ikpy` to use.
 If you want to regenerate it (e.g. if you calibrated your Stretch URDF), follow these steps:

 1. `cd` into `/src`

-2. `python urdf_ripper.py --urdf_path /path/to/original/urdf/stretch.urdf --output_path /path/to/output/urdf/stretch.urdf`
+2. `python urdf_ripper.py --save_path /path/to/output/urdf/stretch.urdf`

+3. Move the output urdf into `/urdf` and make sure that it's named `stretch.urdf`

 The `urdf_ripper.py` script will remove all the unnecessary links and joints from the original URDF, and save it to the output path.
-It's based on [this tutorial](https://github.com/hello-robot/stretch_tutorials/blob/master/stretch_body/jupyter/inverse_kinematics.ipynb).
+It's based on the notebook in [this tutorial](https://github.com/hello-robot/stretch_tutorials/blob/master/stretch_body/jupyter/inverse_kinematics.ipynb).

 # Usage